davidschober/recipes/index.md

 (Stephanie): We added garlic powder and paprika to cauliflower before baking.

-Serve with \[Dairy-free ranch\]([https://davidschober.github.io/recipes/ranch-dressing/](https://davidschober.github.io/recipes/ranch-dressing/ "https://davidschober.github.io/recipes/ranch-dressing/")) (recipe on this site) or some other dipping sauce.
+Serve with [https://davidschober.github.io/recipes/ranch-dressing/](https://davidschober.github.io/recipes/ranch-dressing/ "Dairy-free ranch") (recipe on this site) or some other dipping sauce.

 ## Carciofi Sott'olio